DataDog/integrations-extras/shipyard/README.md

 ## Setup

 These instructions assume you have a Shipyard account and application set up.
-If you do not, you can get started for [free here](2).
-You can also follow the [Shipyard docs](7) on how to set up the Datadog integration.
+If you do not, you can get started [for free][2].
+For more information about setting up the Datadog integration, see the [Shipyard documentation][7].

 ### Configuration